Mobile Home vs. Apartment

 Many of your friends or family might snub the fact that you want to live in a mobile home park because of their projected stereotype.
 That is however all in the past… parks now a days are designed beautifully and have so much more to offer than they use to.
 You might be the envy of your friends and family once they see the convenience, affordability and the resources that a mobile home community can provide you with.

-Rent Mobile Home
+Rent Mobile Home: Mobile Home vs. Apartment

 In a mobile home park there are always many people around.
 You probably wouldn’t have to look hard to find a neighbor, maintenance person or staff of the park in the office.
 If you are a people person this might be a great thing.
 If you enjoy being neighborly and helping people out living in a mobile home park might be right up your alley.
 The security of constantly having people around you is sometimes a good thing.
 When you leave your home you might have the security of knowing that your home will also be looked after by fellow neighbors as well.